How efficiency shapes market impact: Introduction

-Combining the fair pricing condition with a martingale condition makes it possible to derive the price impact of metaorders as a function of the metaorder size distribution.
-This allows us to make several strong predictions based on a simple set of hypotheses.
+For a given information distribution our theory predicts the metaorder size distribution and the average impact as a function of time during execution.
+Metaorder size and average impact are both observable, and in some datasets it is even possible to know whether or not trades are informed (for example, Gomes and Waelbroeck (\citeyear{Gomes13})).
+The fair pricing condition allows us to make several strong predictions based on a simple set of hypotheses.
 For a given metaorder size distribution it predicts the average impact as a function of time both during and after execution.
 We thus predict the relationship between the functional form of two observable quantities with no a priori relationship, making our theory falsifiable in a strong sense.
+It is worth noticing that in a recent paper Bershova and Rakhlin (\citeyear{Bershova13a}) use proprietary data to perform an empirical analysis of a set of large institutional orders executed at Alliance Bernstein's buy-side trading desk and validate the predictions of our theory (more details will be given in the next Sections).

-This is in contrast to theories that make assumptions about the functional form of utility and/or behavioral or institutional assumptions about the informativeness of trades, which typically leave room for interpretation and require auxiliary assumptions to make empirical tests.
+The falsifiability of our model is in contrast to theories that make assumptions about the functional form of utility and/or behavioral or institutional assumptions about the informativeness of trades, which typically leave room for interpretation and require auxiliary assumptions to make empirical tests.
 For example, Gabaix et al. (\citeyear{Gabaix03,Gabaix06}) have also argued that the distribution of trading volume plays a central role in determining impact, and have derived a formula for impact that is concave under some circumstances.
 However, in contrast to our model, their prediction for market impact depends sensitively on the functional form for risk aversion\footnote{ Gabaix et al. argue that if risk aversion is proportional to $\sigma^\delta$, where $\sigma$ is the standard deviation of profits, the impact will increase with the size $N$ of the metaorder as $N^{\delta/2}$.
-Thus the impact is concave if $\delta < 2$, linear if $\delta = 2$ (i.e. if risk is proportional to variance), and convex otherwise.
-For another theory that also predicts concave impact see Toth et al. (\citeyear{Toth11b}).}.
+Thus the impact is concave if $\delta < 2$, linear if $\delta = 2$ (i.e. if risk is proportional to variance), and convex otherwise.}.
 Our theory, in contrast, is based entirely on market efficiency and does not depend on the functional form of utility.

+An interesting alternative to our model, proposed by Toth et al. (\citeyear{Toth11b}), links the shape of the impact to the diffusivity of prices, which gives a linear shape of the latent order book in the vicinity of the spread.
+The shape of the impact function depends on model parameters and on the execution speed; in the limit of high participation rates their result is consistent with a square root function for market impact as a function of size.